 Frequently Asked Questions (FAQ)

-WiFi vs Bluetooth – which is better for my soundbar?
+WiFi vs. Bluetooth – which is better for my soundbar?

 What is DTS:X and Dolby Atmos?

 DTS:X and Dolby Atmos are the latest in home theater surround sound technology.
-Also referred to as 3D sound, this technology uses upwards firing speakers to reflect sound off the ceiling and create the illusion of sound coming from above.
+Also referred to as 3D sound, this technology uses upwards-firing speakers to reflect sound off the ceiling and create the illusion of sound coming from above.

 What is virtual surround sound?

-Soundbars feature what’s called virtual surround sound because they use internal processing within a single speaker to achieve a surround sound image.
+Soundbars feature virtual surround sound because they use internal processing within a single speaker to achieve a surround sound image.
 Here are two common ways manufacturers may configure their soundbars for virtual surround sound.

 How do I get more bass out of a soundbar?

 Having said that, there is one way to ensure you get the most bass out of your soundbar.
 Almost all soundbars feature a bass port on the rear of the speaker.
-Often this is connected to a passive bass radiator to improve the low-end performance.
+Often this is connected to a passive bass radiator to improve low-end performance.

 For this bass radiator to work optimally, it needs to have a solid surface, such as a wall, behind it.
 This is why mounting a soundbar to a wall is the best way to improve bass response.
-It’s not going to be mind-blowing bass but will certainly be better than just placing the soundbar on a shelf or TV cabinet.
+It’s not going to be mind-blowing bass, but it will certainly be better than just placing the soundbar on a shelf or TV cabinet.